8 Extending the Linear Model

 word_count_sc −0.29 −0.40 −0.20

-Fortunately, our interpretation of this result isn’t all that different from a standard linear model – the rating should decrease by -0.29 for every bump in standard deviation for number of words, which in this case is about 5 words.
-However, this is concerns the median rating, not the mean, as would be the case with standard linear regression.
+Fortunately, our interpretation of this result isn’t all that different from a standard linear model – the rating should decrease by -0.29 for every bump in a standard deviation for the number of words, which in this case is about 5 words.
+However, this concerns the expected median rating, not the mean, as would be the case with standard linear regression.

 Quantile regression is not a one-trick-pony though.
-Remember, it is called quantile regression – not median regression.
 Being able to compute a median regression is just the default.
-What we can do also is to model different quantiles of the same data.
-It gives us the ability to answer brand new questions – does the relationship between user age and their ratings change at different quantiles of rating?
+We can also model different quantiles of the same data.
+It gives us the ability to answer brand new questions – does the relationship between word count and their ratings change at different quantiles of rating?
 Very cool!

-We can now examine the trends within 5 different quantiles of the data - .1, .3 .5, .7, and .9.
+Let’s now examine the trends within 5 different quantiles of the data - .1, .3 .5, .7, and .910.
 We aren’t limited to just those quantiles though, and you can examine any of them that you might find interesting.
 Here is a plot of the results of these models.

-To interpret our visualization, we could say that all of the quantiles show a negative relationship.
+To interpret our visualization, we could start by saying that all of the model results suggest a negative relationship.
 The 10th and 90th quantiles seem weakest, while those in the middle show a notably stronger relationship.
-We can also see that that the 90th percentile model is better able to capture those values that would otherwise be deemed as outliers using other standard techniques.
-The following table shows the estimated coefficients for each of the quantiles.
+We can also see that the 90th percentile model is better able to capture those values that would otherwise be deemed as outliers using other standard techniques.
+The following table shows the estimated coefficients for each of the quantiles, and suggests that all word count relationships are statistically significant, since the confidence intervals do not include zero.

 feature coef SE CI_low CI_high quantile